-Below is the Essay from our 2020 Annual Report which presents Domini’s holistic approach to sustainability challenges and how we evaluate our portfolio through the lens of global forest impact.
-Read to the essay below and learn more about The Domini Forest Project.
+This essay presents Domini’s holistic approach to sustainability challenges and how we evaluate our portfolio through the lens of global forest impact.

 An Early Read Out of Domini’s Forest Project